SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: Mid-April

 The Cherry Blossom Festival is a yearly Japantown event in April.
-It's a great time to enjoy the cherry blossoms of springtime, as well as traditional Japanese music, food, and activities.
+It's a great time to enjoy the cherry blossoms of springtime and traditional Japanese music, food, and activities.

 The festival takes place over the course of two weekends in April.
 The annual SF parade is on the last day of the event.